ReznoRMichael/hollow-knight-completion-check/README.md

   — **Hints/Spoilers Checkboxes now don't reset** each time a save is analyzed (you don't have to click them again).
 Your choice is also remembered between different visits, system restarts or page reloads!

-  — Windows HK Save files location in a code box for easy copy-paste in the Windows File Explorer address bar.
-Just Left-click this text three times, copy it, click Choose File/Browse..., and paste into address bar to go there instantly!
+  —  **Easy auto-copy Windows HK Save files location to clipboard.** Just Left-click the text, then click Choose File/Browse..., and paste into address bar to go to the HK Windows save file location instantly!

   — Improved text area focus, graphics and readability

   — Increased brightness of the Steel Soul Health Masks when analyzing a Steel Soul save file

+  — Error messages when chosen an invalid file, or when the text inside the text area is not a valid HK save file

 * 2021-01-19: